ryanlim-sg/PowerBI/README.md

 # Purpose

-This dataset can be used for exploratory and predictive data analytics purpose.
+This dataset can be used for descriptive and predictive data analytics purpose.

 Source data: https://www.kaggle.com/aungpyaeap/supermarket-sales